 How to use the Photoshop Clone Stamp Tool

-In the following illustration, you can see the original image we will use for the tutorial on the left.
-This highlights two problem areas where the camera caught people at the edges of the frame; Genoa is a very busy city.
-The version on the right is the photo after repairing it using only the Photoshop Clone Stamp Tool.
+In the left image you can see the original photo with two problem areas highlighted near the edges of the frame.
+The image on the right shows the corrected photo after repairing it using only the Photoshop Clone Stamp Tool.

 Selecting the Photoshop Clone Stamp

-You can find the Clone Stamp Tool in the Photoshop Tools Palette on the left side of the interface.
-The following screenshot highlights this.
+You will find the Clone Stamp Tool in the Photoshop Tools Palette which is usually on the left side of the interface.
+It’s highlights in the following screenshot.

-Depending on your Photoshop interface configuration, your screen may look a little different from this.
-It’s possible that you have the Pattern Stamp Tool showing instead of the Clone Stamp Tool.
-If that’s the case, right-click on the tool’s icon in the Tools Palette.
-This causes the group to expand, allowing you to select the Clone Stamp Tool.
+The Clone Stamp Tool is grouped in the Tools Palette with the Pattern Stamp Tool.
+If you can’t see it, it’s possible you may have the Pattern Stamp Tool showing instead.
+If this is the case, right-click on the tool’s icon in the Tools Palette.
+This expands the group to show the available tools, allowing you to select the Clone Stamp Tool.

 Clone Stamp Tool Settings

-You can see a section of the Context Sensitive Toolbar displaying the settings for the Photoshop Clone Stamp Tool below.
+Below you can see a section of the Photoshop Context Sensitive Toolbar, displaying the settings for the Clone Stamp Tool.

-Although there are lots of useful settings in the toolbar, there are four you should pay special attention to.
-They are the
+Although there are a lot of settings in the toolbar, there are four you should pay particular attention to.
+These are the

-Let’s look at each of these in a little more detail.
+Let’s look at each of these in a more detail.

 The Brush Settings